February 25th, 2021

 Automated Storage and Retrieval Systems (ASRS) and Goods to Person (GTP/G2P) solutions have proven to be two of the most significant technological advancements in the warehouse over the last two decades.
 Learning how to best leverage these systems to achieve maximum ROI, however, can be a challenge for the warehouse management team, many of whom are going through their first large-scale technological transformation in the workplace.

 Advanced software drives the operation inside these systems – optimizing the available work at the highest throughput and lowest possible cost.
 Despite this automated internal tasking, achieving optimal rates requires active management of external factors such as the work available, the number of staffed stations, and timing of release.

 Experienced operators are capable of demonstrating peak operational throughput for specific sub-systems, but consistently achieving synchronized building flow to maximize SLA achievement at the lowest CPU will require leveraging AI-based applications that are best suited to identify pattern changes and respond with appropriate recommendations.

-AutoStore has been one of the most popular dense storage and goods to person picking systems deployed.
+AutoStore has been one of the most popular dense storage and goods-to-person picking systems deployed.
 While simple to operate at first review, incorporating it into a complex fulfillment flow and achieving the last 20% of performance gains necessary to prove ROI requires sophisticated understanding and dynamic management.
-Using AutoStore as an example sub-system – with applicability across most ASRS/G2P solutions – we would like to highlight five foundational best practices for incorporating automation technologies into your Operations and the benefits provided by existing AI platforms such as the CognitOps Warehouse Operating System.
+Using AutoStore as an example sub-system – with applicability across most ASRS/goods-to-person solutions – we would like to highlight five foundational best practices for incorporating automation technologies into your goods-to-person operations and the benefits provided by existing AI platforms such as the CognitOps Warehouse Operating System.

 1. Equipment: Know Your Throughput Limitations